Liberia: Democracy in Focus

 In this podcast extra, Anthony Stephens interviews Drew Engel, the anti-trafficking advisor in the US Embassy in Liberia.

-Funding for this podcast comes from the Swedish and US embassies in Liberia and the American Jewish World Service.
+Funding for this podcast comes from the Swedish embassy in Liberia and the American Jewish World Service.
 See more of our collaborations with media in West Africa at www.newnarratives.org